YoobeeWebTutors/javascript-manual/04-variables.md

 ---
-Title: Variables
+title: 04 – Variables
-layout: post
+layout: page
 ---

-# Variables

 Values like we saw in the previous chapter aren't all that useful in day to day programming by themselves.
 A value in one statement is more useful if we can use it in the next statement: